What is Residual Functional Capacity (RFC)?

 An experienced North Carolina disability lawyer can help you compile the evidence needed to support your disability claim or appeal.
-For a FREE consultation with a disability lawyer and Board-Certified Specialist in Social Security Disability at Riddle & Brantley, call 1-800-525-7111.
+For a FREE consultation with a disability lawyer at Riddle & Brantley, call 1-800-525-7111.

 RFC and Disability: The Bottom Line